FRC-Utilities/QDriverStation/README.md

 ### Credits

-This application was created by [this guy](http://github.com/alex-spataru).
+This application was created by [Alex Spataru](http://github.com/alex-spataru).

 Of course, many people contributed in different ways to this project, you can find more details in the [contributors list](CONTRIBUTORS.md).
 Finally, we want to thank you for trying this little project, we sincerely hope that you enjoy our application and we would love some of your feedback.